canuckbear/firmware-toolkit/migrated/migrated/move_me/board-support/single-board-computer/odroid-c2/u-boot/files/install.u-boot-odroid-c2.md

 sudo dd if=/dev/zero of=/dev/mmcblk0 bs=1k count=1023 seek=1 status=noxfer

 # Copy binary to MMC and update u-boot (environnment variables stored on MMC are not modified)
-sudo dd if=/boot/u-boot/u-boot-odroid-c2 of=/dev/mmcblk0 bs=1024 seek=8 status=noxfer
+sudo dd if=/boot/u-boot/u-boot-odroid-c2 of=/dev/mmcblk0 conv=fsync bs=1